Jun 01, 23 11:48 PM

-The Panabas Sword, made by Mr Hernan De Guzman in the Philippines by Blade Culture International (BCI) is truly one of the most unique and impressive sub $300 swords I have had the pleasure of owning.
+The Panabas Sword, made by Mr Hernando De Guzman in the Philippines by Blade Culture International (BCI) is truly one of the most unique and impressive swords around the US$300 price tag that I have had the pleasure of owning..

 Understatement of the year..!
 Because as you will see in this hands on review, this thing does more than just shave off..

 Point of Balance: